 Exposure to sunlight is the single biggest culprit in aging skin.

 Over time, the sun's ultraviolet (UV) light damages certain fibers in the skin called elastin.
 The breakdown of elastin fibers causes the skin to sag, stretch, and lose its ability to snap back after stretching.
 The skin also bruises and tears more easily and takes longer to heal.
 So while sun damage may not show when you're young, it will later in life.

 Nothing can completely undo sun damage, although the skin can sometimes repair itself.
+Lasers can also help reverse some of the damage.
 So, it's never too late to begin protecting yourself from sun exposure and skin cancer.
 You can delay changes associated with aging by staying out of the sun, covering up, wearing a hat, and making a habit of using sunscreen.